Car accidents are the leading cause of PTSD.

 What is PTSD?

-PTSD is an anxiety disorder that commonly follows a traumatic event like the threat of serious injury or death either to oneself or another person.
-When the brain is unable to turn off fight or flight reactions and anxieties, the condition becomes disruptive to people’s lives, sometimes to an extraordinary degree that can be just as impactful as a physical injury.
+PTSD is an anxiety disorder that commonly follows a traumatic event like the threat of severe injury or death to oneself or another person.
+When the brain cannot turn off fight or flight reactions and anxieties, the condition becomes disruptive to a person’s life, sometimes to an extraordinary degree that can be just as impactful as a physical injury.

-How PTSD can affect your life
+How can PTSD affect your life?

 What to do if you think you have PTSD